zmoon/crt1d/docs/examples/binning.md

 crt.spectra.plot_binned_ds(ds0_l, ds2_l, yname="rl")
 ```

-Note that the bins do not have to be constant-width--variable grid will also work!
+Note that the bins do not have to be constant-width---variable grid will also work!